gottlieb-unavco/simple-project/README.md

-# base-project
+# simple-project

-A base project for development, containing a docker-compose recipe and various components.
+A simple development-oriented project

+See [docs](docs/) for general documentation.